thoni56/c-xrefactory/README.md

 To use Emacs in a graphical environment from WSL (in an X11 window) you need a Windows X11 server like [VcXsrv] (my recommendation), [X410] (from the Windows Store), [Xming] or, if you already have [MobaXterm], that also comes with an X11 server.
-Then set it the server according to [these instructions][X11 WSL2].
+Then setup the server according to [these instructions][X11 WSL2].

 ## Features and notes